Wolfgang Amadeus Mozart

 ACT I

-Room in the castle of Count Almaviva.
-Figaro, Count Almaviva’s servant, is in love with Susanna, the Countess’s maid.
-Count also seems to be infatuated with the girl.
+In a room in the castle of Count Almaviva, Figaro, the Count’s servant, is in love with Susanna, the Countess’s maid.
+The Count also seems to be infatuated with the girl.
 Marcellina appears.
-Back in the day, Figaro borrowed money from her, promising to marry her if he didn’t give his money back.
-Doctor Bartolo wants to free himself from Marcellina.
-In addition, a young page Cherubino, who sighs to Barbarina – the daughter of the gardener Antonio – also sighs to the Countess.
-Count decides to send him away from the castle, but after Susanna’s intervention, he orders him to join the army.
+In the past, Figaro borrowed money from her, promising to marry her if he didn’t repay her.
+Doctor Bartolo also wants to free himself from Marcellina.
+Additionally, a young page, Cherubino, who sighs for Barbarina – the gardener Antonio’s daughter – also sighs for the Countess.
+The Count decides to send Cherubino away from the castle, but after Susanna’s intervention, he orders him to join the army.

-Figaro is planning a plot: Susanna will arrange an encounter with Almaviva, but Cherubino will appear instead.
-Fearing of being ridiculed, Count would agree to Susanna’s and Figaro’s wedding.
-When Cherubino dresses up in a woman’s clothes, Count wants to enter his wife’s alcove.
-Cherubino makes noise, when trying to hide, which arouses the Count’s jealousy.
+Figaro plans a plot: Susanna will arrange an encounter with Almaviva, but Cherubino will appear instead.
+Fearing ridicule, the Count would agree to Susanna’s and Figaro’s wedding.
+When Cherubino dresses up in women’s clothes, the Count wants to enter his wife’s alcove.
+Cherubino makes noise while trying to hide, which arouses the Count’s jealousy.
 Instead of Cherubino, Susanna hides and is discovered by Almaviva.
-He is ready to apologize to his wife for an unjust suspicion when Antonio appears – someone trampled his flowers, when stepping out of the window.
-Figaro takes the blame on himself, but Count remains suspicious.
-Marcellina demands either a repayment of debt or a marriage.
-Figaro refuses.
-Count appoints a court hearing.
+He is ready to apologize to his wife for his unjust suspicion when Antonio appears, complaining that someone trampled his flowers when stepping out of the window.
+Figaro takes the blame himself, but the Count remains suspicious.
+Marcellina demands either repayment of the debt or marriage.
+Figaro refuses, and the Count appoints a court hearing.

 ACT II

 Susanna arranges the meeting with Almaviva.
-However, Figaro’s careless word, makes Count suspecting a deceit.
+However, Figaro’s careless word makes the Count suspicious of deceit.
 He decides to take revenge on his servant during the trial.
 Then it turns out that Figaro is the missing child of Marcellina and Bartolo.
-Countess – trying to regain her husband’s love – changes into Susanna’s clothes and goes out for an arranged encounter.
+The Countess, trying to regain her husband’s love, changes into Susanna’s clothes and goes out for the arranged encounter.
 Antonio meets Cherubino, who has never become a soldier.
-Count, though he wants to punish a young page, must give him permission to marry Barbarina.
-A while ago, while seducing Barbarina, he promised the girl to make her every dream come true.
+The Count, though wanting to punish the young page, must give him permission to marry Barbarina.
+A while ago, while seducing Barbarina, he promised to make her every dream come true.

-Figaro notices Susanna, while delivering a note to Count.
-He is obviously jealous.
-He decides to come to the place of the meeting to take revenge on Susanna.
-During the night scene in the garden, a series of funny misunderstandings takes place – Count takes his wife for Susanna, Figaro confuses Susanna with the Countess, whom he confesses his love.
-When the situation finally clarifies, Count begs his wife for forgiveness and gives permission for Susanna’s and Figaro’s marriage.
+Figaro notices Susanna delivering a note to the Count.
+He becomes obviously jealous and decides to go to the meeting place to take revenge on Susanna.
+During the night scene in the garden, a series of funny misunderstandings occurs – the Count mistakes his wife for Susanna, and Figaro confuses Susanna with the Countess, to whom he confesses his love.
+When the situation finally clarifies, the Count begs his wife for forgiveness and gives permission for Susanna’s and Figaro’s marriage.

 Skip to content